 The Golden Circle isn’t the only popular driving route in Iceland, though!
 In the north of the country lies the Diamond Circle route that takes you to Húsavík, Ásbyrgi Canyon, Lake Mývatn and the Dettifoss Waterfall.

-Driving a full loop of the Golden Circle starting and ending in Reykjavik should take just under four hours, however, this is purely travelling time and does not include any stopping time or sightseeing.
+The Golden Circle route in Iceland is 186 miles (300km) long and driving a full loop starting and ending in Reykjavik should take just under four hours, however, this is purely travelling time and does not include any stopping time or sightseeing.

 The majority of visitors tend to dedicate an entire day to exploring the Golden Circle which, with stops included, usually takes between 6 and 10 hours to complete the full circuit.